idealab-isu/AFM-LLM-Defect-Guidance/README.md

 - [ ] Evaluate RAG vs non-RAG responses
   - [ ] Find evaluation metrics for RAG vs non-RAG responses
+- [ ] Find the answer: Is Reasoning model with document better without fine-tuning LLM?
+(Clarify with Dr.Soumik)
 - [ ] Work on UI for AFM agent